cflurin/node-red-contrib-ramp-thermostat/README.md

 A Node-RED contrib-node that emulates a thermostat.

 The ramp-thermostat controls an actuator depending on the current input temperature and the target temperature (setpoint).
+The target temperature can be defined by a `profile` for a whole day.
+A weekly or holiday setting can be achieved using several profiles.

 ### Installation